kmtong/logback-redis-appender/README.md

   Set it to 1 or higher to specify the particular call stack level

 # Note
+## Custom Layout

+If you want to use other Layout (e.g. net.logstash.logback.layout.LogstashLayout) instead of our own JSONEventLayout, see the sample configuration below.
+(Since version 1.1.5)

 ## Logging Asynchronously

 As this appender would synchronously log to the Redis server, this may cause the logging thread